UK · Financial services · GLACIS guides · Updated April 2026

 • Ensure human oversight of AI decisions affecting customers

-The Senior Managers and Certification Regime (SM&CR) ensures individual accountability for AI governance.
+The Senior Managers and Certification Regime (SM&CR) drives individual accountability for AI governance.
 The FCA’s 2024 survey found 72% of firms report executive leadership as accountable for AI use cases.

 Firms should consider which Senior Management Functions (SMFs) are accountable for: